MakinaHQ/makina-periphery/script/README.md

 - Copy `.env.example` to `.env` and fill in the required RPC URLs, Etherscan API URLs, and API keys.
 - Some networks are preconfigured in `foundry.toml` and only require the corresponding environment variables.
 More networks can be added following similar configuration.
-- In the commands below:
+- The commands below use a foundry keystore to specify the deployment wallet (`--account <keystore-name>`).
+For other options, refer to the [Foundry docs](https://getfoundry.sh/forge/reference/script/).
-  - `<keychain-name>` is the name of a Foundry keystore containing the deployer’s private key.<br>
+- Notation used in the commands:
-  - `<network-alias>` must match a network name declared in `foundry.toml`.<br>
+  - `<keystore-name>` - the name of a Foundry keystore containing the deployer’s private key
-  - `<your-api-key>` is your Etherscan API key for the selected network.
-While Foundry is supposed to read this from foundry.toml, it often fails to do so reliably.
+  - `<network-alias>` - must match a network name declared in `foundry.toml`

 ## Hub Chain Deployments